-Salmon contains omega-3 fatty acids, which the body cannot produce by itself.
-These fatty acids reduce inflammation, improve circulation, increase the ratio of good to bad cholesterol, and may slash cancer risk.
-Salmon is a rich source of selenium, which helps prevent cell damage, and several B vitamins.
+These omega-3 fats, which the body cannot produce by itself, reduce cell inflammation, improve circulation, increase the ratio of good to bad cholesterol, and may slash cancer risk.
+Wild salmon is a rich source of several B vitamins and selenium, which helps prevent cell damage.

 Wild Alaskan salmon is the best wild salmon, as long as its purity can be verified.
-Wild Alaskan salmon is an excellent source of: Essential animal-based omega-3 fats (EPA and DHA), Astaxanthin and other antioxidants, and High-quality protein.
+Wild Alaskan salmon is an excellent source of: Essential animal-based omega-3 fats (EPA and DHA), astaxanthin, selenium and other antioxidants, and High-quality protein.

 Bonus: There's wrinkle prevention on your plate: "Salmon is rich in a fatty acid called eicosapentaenoic acid (EPA), a type of omega-3 that naturally helps block the release of UV-induced enzymes that diminish collagen, causing lines and sagging skin," says Ariel Ostad, MD, a dermatologist in New York City.
 Omega-3s also regulate oil production in the skin and boost hydration, which helps keep your complexion dewy and acne-free.